3.3 - Improve the discoverability and accessibility of government data: Environmental information

 This commitment will advance the OGP values of access to information and technology and innovation by enabling information and data reuse for economic and social benefits and increasing the accessibility, usability and discoverability of public data.

 The State of the Environment 2016 interactive digital platform, SoE Digital, was launched on 7 March 2017.
-To date, SoE Digital has had 25,000 unique visitors, and two and half thousand hours on the site.
+By January 2018, SoE Digital had attracted over 80 000 unique visitors, with over 16 000 dataset views and 2000 dataset downloads.
 The SoE 2016 content was developed by a team of independent experts supported by the Department of the Environment and Energy.
 This content was reviewed by stakeholders, fact checked and peer reviewed by subject-matter experts.

 In parallel with the content development, the SoE Digital team worked on the information design and architecture.
 Strong partnerships with public and private enterprise helped resolve challenges in connecting govCMS as the platform and data.gov.au as the data host.
 User testing with researchers, non-government organisations, and businesses started in October 2016.